 Putting your airplane in the hangar will make your life much easier during the winter.
 Not everyone has access to a hangar, but if you do, make sure you utilize it.
-If you hangar your aircraft overnight before a morning flight, you’ll save a lot of time spraying your airplane down or waiting for a de-icing crew to show up, you’ll have a clean and dry airplane, and you’ll be a lot warmer.
+If you will hangar your aircraft overnight before a morning flight, you will save a lot of time spraying your airplane down or waiting for a de-icing crew to show up, you’ll have a clean and dry airplane, and you’ll be a lot warmer.
 If you can't or don’t want to budget for hangar rental fees, ask the FBO or hangar owner if you can pay a lower fee to hangar it just for a few hours prior to a flight.

 Brush It Off

 One of the only options that general aviation pilots have when it comes to snow and frost removal is to brush the snow off physically.
 Pilots should always use a soft-bristled brush made for aircraft.
 Other types of brushes will scratch the surface of the airplane.

 Pouring warm water over the aircraft surface can melt the frost.
 But be careful that the water doesn't refreeze.
 Use a towel to dry the water as you go.

 Use a De-Ice or Anti-Ice Fluid

 De-icing and anti-icing fluids can be costly, but there are a few inexpensive options, too.
 Approved substances for de-icing aircraft include glycol (commonly in the form of propylene, ethylene, and diethylene glycol), water, corrosion inhibitors, wetting agents, and dye, which is used to determine the type of fluid easily.